 It's a good idea to get your master's degree if you want to land a good job in this field, because the more education you have, the more responsibility and autonomy you have, and the more money you make.

 Social Workers typically earn between $25.66/hr to $31.56/hr.
 This roughly translates to $49,000/yr to $61,000/yr.

 If business or education is not your niche, embrace your inner geek and consider medical equipment preparer as a career.
 With more and more technology forming the backbone of medical practice, these jobs not only pay well but offer job security.
 You can find these positions in hospitals, as well as private practice clinics.

 Medical equipment preparers are responsible for testing, repairing, and adjusting medical equipment.
 Someone has to keep the MRIs and CT scanners up and scanning.

 According to the BLS, Medical Equipment Preparers typically earn between $24,000/yr to $53,000/yr.

 With more and more companies focusing on employee health and wellness, the demand for health educators makes it a position worth considering.
 A health educator is part teacher and part doctor, and may work in settings that vary from schools, to community centers, to health care systems.

-It is a demanding job that can pay $100,000 or more (potentially much more) per year, but is one of the best non-clinical healthcare jobs for the money.
+It is a demanding job that can pay, but is one of the best non-clinical healthcare jobs for the money.
 An advanced degree is usually a requirement for these positions, generally a minimum of a master’s degree in healthcare administration.
 Help people that help people, become a healthcare administrator.